nightfallai/nightfall_code_scanner/README.md

   Besides to define which detector to call, we also allow you to optionally specify some rules you want to attach surround the findinds and finding themselves.
 They are contextRules and exclusionRules.

   - contextRules
     A context rule is defined as the surrounding context(pre/post chars) of a finding, you can define a trigger/rule in this section.
-Once it's trigger, the confidence of finding will be adjusted accordingly base on your confid.
+Once it's triggered, the confidence of finding will be adjusted accordingly base on your confid.

     Example: